ShermansWorld/CharacterCards/README.md

 ## Translations

 If you would like to translate CharacterCards into another language post a Github issue with the title [LANG].
 I will try to incorporate all translations into the plugin itself

+## Spigot

+More information including commands, permissions, hooks and more can be found on the spigot page: https://www.spigotmc.org/resources/charactercards.101760/